Certified Public Accountant Act

 A foreign national who has received permission to engage in CPA practice in the ROC shall comply with the CPA-related laws and regulations of the ROC and the articles of association of the appropriate CPA association.

-Anyone who violates the preceding paragraph shall be disciplined in accordance with the law, and the competent authority may also void or revoke his or her CPA certificate.
+Anyone who violates the preceding paragraph shall be disciplined in accordance with the law, and the competent authority may also void or revoke their CPA certificate.

 Article 78

-(Deadline for Application for Continued Practice by CPAs Qualified for Registration Before Enforcement of Amended Act)
+(Deadline for Application for Continued Practice by CPAs Qualified for Registration Before the Coming into Force of the Amended Act)

-A CPA who, prior to enforcement of this Act as amended on 27 November 2007, already qualified for registration under the pre-amendment provisions, may not continue CPA practice unless he or she submits the relevant documentation and applies to the competent authority for registration within one year from the date of enforcement of the amended Act.
+A CPA who, prior to the coming into force of this Act as amended on 27 November 2007, already qualified for registration under the pre-amendment provisions, may not continue CPA practice unless they submit the relevant documentation and applies to the competent authority for registration within one year from the date the amended Act comes into force.

 Article 79

-(Deadline for Submission to Competent Authority of Information on CPAs Registered Before Enforcement of Amended Act)
+(Deadline for Submission to Competent Authority of Information on CPAs Registered Before the Coming into Force of the Amended Act)

-An organization that handled CPA registration prior to the enforcement of this Act as amended on 27 November 2007 shall prepare a list of registered CPAs and registration information within three months from the enforcement of the amended Act and submit the information to the competent authority.
+An organization that handled CPA registration prior to the coming into force of this Act as amended on 27 November 2007 shall prepare a list of registered CPAs and registration information within three months from the date the amended Act comes into force and submit the information to the competent authority.

 Article 80

-(Deadline for Entry into Partnership Contract by Non-Partnership Joint CPA Firms Established Before Enforcement of Amended Act)
+(Deadline for Entry into Partnership Contract by Non-Partnership Joint CPA Firms Established Before the Coming into Force of the Amended Act)

-An entity that established a non-partnership joint CPA firm prior to enforcement of this Act as amended on 27 November 2007 shall enter into a partnership contract within two years from the date of enforcement of the amended Act and convert to a partnership joint account firm.
+An entity that established a non-partnership joint CPA firm prior to the coming into force of this Act as amended on 27 November 2007 shall enter into a partnership contract within two years from the date the amended Act comes into force and convert to a partnership joint account firm.
 Such an entity that fails to convert within that time period shall be deemed a co-location CPA firm.

 Article 81

-This Act shall be enforced from the date of promulgation.
+This Act shall come into force from the date of promulgation.

-The amendments to this Act shall be enforced from the date of promulgation, with the exception of the 10 June 2009 amendment, which shall be enforced from 23 November 2009.
+The amendments to this Act shall come into force from the date of promulgation, with the exception of the 10 June 2009 amendment, which shall come into force from 23 November 2009.